Teenlife

 Those high school students looking for non-specialized writing programs should look into the Kenyon Review Young Writers Workshop.
 The program is based around workshops that help students develop and strengthen their creative and practical abilities in English.
 Fostering dynamic writers and intuitive thinkers, Kenyon hosts week-long online workshops covering three different subjects.
 Students can attend one workshop or all three!

 This program covers all genres and is tailored to suit high school students passionate about and hoping to continue creative writing; commonly specialized genres are poetry, essays, stories, research articles, and journalism.
-The broad scope of the Kenyon Review Young Writers Workshop and the customizability of the course to students hoping to focus on a broad variety of different fields of writing, makes it a well-rounded course suitable to all students of the English language.
+The broad scope of the Kenyon Review Young Writers Workshop and the customizability of the course to students hoping to focus on a broad variety of different fields of writing makes it a well-rounded course suitable to all students of the English language.

-Another more generalized and well-rounded virtual summer program for those interested in strengthening their writing abilities is the Juniper Summer Writing Institute Online.
-During the program, students are encouraged to experiment with a variety of different writing forms.
-With the curriculum revolving around morning writing labs and evening readings, students are prompted to continue both reading and writing to strengthen their English abilities.
+During the program, students are encouraged to experiment with various writing forms.
+With the curriculum revolving around morning writing labs and evening readings, students are prompted to continue reading and writing to strengthen their English abilities.

 Why Should I Take A Summer Writing Course?

-The ability to write clearly, effectively, and concisely is important for every career and avenue of study.
+Writing clearly, effectively, and concisely is important for every career and avenue of study.
 Whether it’s writing for a scientific journal or a short paragraph to hook the reader to continue on, it is an important skill for every career and interest.

 But what if you want a broader, more holistic approach to journalism?
 If you enjoy more structure and the opportunity for hands-on practice (like conducting interviews by phone and covering a city council proceeding), then Boston University: Summer Journalism Academy can be the right program for you.

 There are many ways to nurture and sharpen your writing skills.
 It is not always about writing a great college essay or getting a top grade in English.
 There are so many ways to express yourself in a meaningful way, whether it’s through creative short stories or a hard-hitting exposé.
-No matter how or why you want to develop your writing ability, there are programs out there to help you get to the next level!
+No matter how or why you want to develop your writing ability, there are programs to help you get to the next level!

 Sign up for Free Tips and Guides direct to Your Inbox